 The amended Patent Act of Korea (“Korean Patent Act”) and the amended Unfair Competition Prevention and Trade Secret Protection Act (“Korean Trade Secret Protection Act”) of Korea shall enter into force on July 9, 2019.
-The most important key developments are great criminal penalties for trade secret misappropriations; damage awards up to three times of the actual damage regarding infringements of patent rights or trade secret rights; eased litigation requirements for the claimants; and revised basis for calculating royalty damages.
-These amendments are expected to lead to a heightened protection for intellectual property rights in Korea.
+The most important key developments are great criminal penalties for trade secret misappropriations; damage awards up to three times of the actual damage regarding infringements of patent rights or trade secret rights; eased litigation requirements for the claimants; and a revised basis for calculating royalty damages.
+These amendments are expected to lead to heightened protection for intellectual property rights in Korea.

 The 2019 Major Key Changes in the Korean Patent Act and the Korean Trade Secret Protection Act:

 Increased Criminal Penalties under the Korean Trade Secret Protection Act